cyanreg/avtransport/draft-qproto-spec.md

 The total number of bytes covered by this and previous FEC segments shall be set in the `fec_covered` field.<br/>
 This MUST always be *greater than zero*.

+The `header_7` field can be used to reconstruct the header of the very first packet in order to determine the timestamps and data type.

 Init data packets
 -----------------